 Board and meetings

-* In 2010 the board of Angel’s Garden met six times.
+In 2012 the board of Angel’s Garden assembled nine times.

 * Extending the network

 * New office room in Amsterdam

 * Paying a business visit to Suriname

 This annual report was accepted by the board on 4 March 2013.